 Jumping jacks for 30 seconds

 - This is a great way to warm up your muscles before you begin working out.
-You’ll be able to move through the rest of your workout more easily and safely if you get some blood flowing in the first.
+You’ll be able to move through the rest of your workout more easily.

 - To do jumping jacks, stand with feet together, knees slightly bent, arms at the sides or overhead (your choice), and palms facing forward.
-Jump the legs apart as far as possible while switching the hands from side to side over the head on each jump — that’s one rep!
-Do this continuously for 30 seconds.
+Jump the legs apart as far as possible while switching the hands from side to side over the head on each jump — that’s one rep!.

 Wall sit for 30 seconds